Lying by Omission: How It Damages Relationships and How Couples Rebuild Trust

 In personal relationships, trust erosion can surface in subtle ways but with severe consequences.
 For instance, if your partner fails to disclose a significant debt it could later surface during financial planning.
 This might then lead to conflict and a profound sense of betrayal.
 You might start questioning past statements, leading to a cascade of distrust and suspicion in other areas of the relationship.

-Experts in relationship dynamics emphasize that trust, once weakened, takes substantial time and effort to rebuild.
-Dr. Jane Greer, a marriage and family therapist, notes that "the act of omission might seem less severe than a direct lie, but it can actually cause deeper damage because it creates ongoing patterns of doubt that are harder to resolve."
-She stresses that transparency is crucial in mending the battered trust.
+When a partner discovers information was withheld, the damage often runs deeper than a direct lie would cause.
+Dr. Jane Greer, a marriage and family therapist, explains: "The act of omission might seem less severe than a direct lie, but it can actually cause deeper damage because it creates ongoing patterns of doubt that are harder to resolve."

-Research indicates that lies of omission cause more than just immediate trust issues; they impact the overall quality of interactions going forward.
-The research points out that trust is not just about believing that the other party will not lie or cheat, but also about believing that they will share all necessary information.
+Research indicates that lies of omission cause more than immediate trust issues - they impact the overall quality of interactions going forward.
+Trust isn't just about believing your partner won't lie; it's about believing they will share all necessary information.

 Cultural History & Ethical Factors